Randy Tomlin: Career statistics, pitching style

 During his major league career, Tomlin had a 30–31 record in 94 career starts with 297 strikeouts.
 He posted a 3.43 ERA, allowing 590 hits and walking 133 in 580 1/3 innings.
 The Associated Press called him "the ultimate Met killer" because of his success against that team; he won all nine of his decisions against New York.

 Tomlin was not a power pitcher, relying on full use of the strike zone to get batters out.
+Tomlin was known for throwing the Vulcan changeup.
 In a 2008 interview with The Washington Times, he described his pitching style: "I mainly tried to get ground balls.
 I threw a fastball that moved a lot and I had a big curveball and a sweeper - more of a slider - and a change-up.
 I mixed my pitches.
 I didn't throw overly hard; when I tried to throw hard my ball straightened out, so I had to throw strikes and change speeds.
 That's the name of the game - throwing the ball over the plate and changing speeds - that's how you get guys out ... if you're not blessed with being able to throw 95."